 Comparisons

 Of the 5 different strategies considered (problems 1, 2, 3, 4 and 5, or 6 and 7) which do you think best and why?
+Discussed the cost consideration, however did not include any of the points provided in the key.
+1 point.

 Without including problem 7 for which I had nonsense results, I would choose problem 5 or D Confirmatory trial as the best strategy.
 It includes only 233,610 patients and had a 0.0375 proportion of drugs with significant results that are truly beneficial.
 Although this is a small proportion, the study population is on the smaller side overall which cuts down on overall cost of the study.
 Only a handful of drugs must be found that need to be significant with truly beneficial results that can be brought to market.

 The above exercises considered “drug discovery” with randomized clinical trials.
 What additional issues have to be considered when we are using observational data to explore and try to confirm risk factors for particular diseases?
+Discussed 1 of the 4 points provided in the key.
+2.5 points.

 Observational data is not randomized.
 Treatment groups may be significantly different in baseline health status, co-morbidities or genetic predispositions than control groups.
 Lifestyle and environmental factors may be significant confounders in the analysis.